‘Interview With the Vampire’ Season 3 Starts Filming — See First Photo From Set

 Interview With the Vampire Season 3 will be an adaptation of Rice’s second book in The Vampire Chronicles series, The Vampire Lestat.
 In it, Lestat turns himself into a rockstar to use his fame to respond to Louis’ interview with Molloy, which resulted in a hit book.
 Like in the show, readers believe the book is fiction.
 Lestat is determined to make clear to everyone that vampires are real.
 He tells the story of his human and vampire life before meeting Louis and Claudia and also briefly explains how he ended up in Paris for the deadly trial.
 Lestat and his band perform just one concert at the end of the book.
 The AMC series is expanding this by taking Lestat’s band on tour in the third season.

 The description for Interview With the Vampire Season 3 reads: “In Season 3, resentful of the perfunctory portrayal in the trashy bestseller Interview With the Vampire, the Vampire Lestat sets his story straight in a way only the Vampire Lestat can — by starting a band and going on tour.
 Gabrielle.
 Nicholas.
 Magnus.
 Marius.
 Those Who Must Be Kept.
-They join Louis, Armand, Molloy, Sam, Raglan, Fareed, and others we can’t tell you about yet on a sexy pilgrimage across space, time and trauma.
+They join Louis, Armand, Molloy, Sam, Raglan, Fareed, and others we can’t tell you about yet on a sexy pilgrimage across space, time, and trauma.
 No Auto-Tuning.
 No Trigger Warnings.
 All Feels Amplified.”

 While the book begins in the 1980s, the AMC series has changed the setting from the novel in both seasons.
-Season 1 was set in early 1900s New Orleans, Season 2 in post-World War II Paris.
+Season 1 was set in early 1900s New Orleans, and Season 2 was in post-World War II Paris.
 The present-day timelines in both seasons are set in Dubai in 2022 before Louis returns to New Orleans.
-The Vampire Lestat is also not an interview between a vampire and journalist like the first book.
+The Vampire Lestat is also not an interview between a vampire and a journalist like the first book.
 Rather, it’s Lestat himself narrating his story to readers.
-AMC’s rockstar Lestat teaser shows Reid’s vampire being interviewed by Eric Bogosian‘s Daniel Molloy in a VH1 Behind the Music-style music documentary.
+AMC’s rockstar Lestat teaser shows Reid’s vampire being interviewed by Bogosian’s Daniel Molloy in a VH1 Behind the Music-style music documentary.
 It also included an original song, “Long Face,” the full version of which was released the day after the SDCC panel.
 It’s the first of many original songs to be created for Season 3.
 The show’s composer, Daniel Hart, is creating the original music.

 “The second book opens in this very extreme, confronting, different way,” Reid said in the Deadline Contenders panel.
 “We’re honoring that.
-The rockstar vampire is such a bizarre concept, and it’s something that we’re attempting and hopefully do it OK.”
+The rockstar vampire is such a bizarre concept, and it’s something that we’re attempting and hopefully do it okay.”

 “The music has always been done by Daniel Hart, and Daniel Hart is really just bringing some extraordinary work to the new season,” Reid added in the panel.
 “This show rests so heavily on his music.
 It’s so visceral, the way the music can come in and ride a wave for the audience.
 He’s really having the time of his life writing these songs.”

-No details about Season 3 episode count, or the possibility of The Vampire Lestat being split into two parts like Interview With the Vampire, have been shared.
+No details about Season 3’s episode count, or the possibility of The Vampire Lestat being split into two parts like Interview With the Vampire, have been shared.

 Who is in the Interview With the Vampire Season 3 cast?
 Will Louis be back?